isabella232/Bitcamp-Serverless/week4/homework/issues/1- NewApp.md

 <br />

-For more reading, check out [this](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) excerpt on the revealing module pattern.
+For more reading, check out [this](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) excerpt on the revealing module pattern, as this is not a natural javascript concept if you're new to object-oriented programming.

 <br />

 In this project, we're going to have two separate modules that handle distinct concerns– one called `APIController` for handling API calls and the other called `UIController` for handling our HTML input fields.
-A third module, called `APPController`,  will handle the actually retrieving and displaying the data.
+A third module, called `APPController`,  will handle retrieving and displaying the data.
 Each module will have public methods that the `APPController` will call.

 ![modules](images/modules.png)